eileenowang/final_project_eileenwang/README.md

-# Eileen Wang's final project - An approachable way to find happiness
+# Eileen Wang's final project - An tangible way to find happiness

 # An Outline - High level summary of my project
 How happy people are is a difficult question to answer- afterall, happiness is not a concept you can generalize across nations nor individuals.
 I'm interest is in 1) finding connections between factors that make people happy, and 2) using the data to suggest tangible, effective, and personal actions that will motivate viewers to pursue happiness now.